microsoft/service-fabric-observer/Documentation/Observers.md

 #### Non-json settings set in ApplicationManifest.xml

-Version 3.1.18 introduces support for concurrent service process monitoring and reporting by AppObserver.
+**Version 3.1.18 introduces support for concurrent service process monitoring and reporting by AppObserver**.
 You can enable/disable this feature by setting the boolean value for AppObserverEnableConcurrentMonitoring.
 Note that this is disabled by default.
 If your compute configuration includes multiple CPUs (logical processors >= 4) and you monitor several services, then you should consider enabling this capability as it will significantly decrease the time it takes AppObserver to complete monitoring/reporting.
 If you do not have a capable CPU configuration, then enabling concurrent monitoring will not do anything.